 Get these things together and you’re ready to open an offshore bank account in Belize from home.

 Note that Belize is just about the only country where you can still open an account by mail.
-Most other major players (even Panama) require you travel there, sit down with a banker, and beg to give them your savings.
+Most other major players (even Panama) require you to travel there, sit down with a banker, and beg to give them your savings.

 Best Banks in Belize